Lev Kamenev: Opposition to Trotsky

 In 1918, Kamenev became chairman of the Moscow Soviet, and soon after that, Lenin's Deputy Chairman of the Council of People's Commissars (government) and the Council of Labour and Defence.
 In March 1919, Kamenev was elected a full member of the first Politburo.
 His relationship with his brother-in-law Trotsky, which was good in the aftermath of the 1917 revolution and during the Russian Civil War, lessened after 1920.
-For the next 15 years, Kamenev was a friend and close ally of Grigory Zinoviev, whose ambition exceeded Kamenev's.
+For the next 15 years, Kamenev was a friend and close ally of Grigory Zinoviev.

 During Lenin's illness, Kamenev was appointed as the acting President of the Council of People's Commissars and Politburo chairman.
 Together with Zinoviev and Joseph Stalin, he formed a ruling Triumvirate (also known by its Russian name Troika) in the Communist Party, and played a key role in the marginalization of Trotsky.
 The triumvirate carefully managed the intra-party debate and delegate selection process in the fall of 1923 during the run-up to the 13th Party Conference, securing a vast majority of the seats.
 The Conference, held in January 1924, immediately prior to Lenin's death, denounced Trotsky and "Trotskyism."

 In the spring of 1924, while the triumvirate was criticizing the policies of Trotsky and the Left Opposition as "anti-Leninist", the tensions between the volatile Zinoviev and his close ally Kamenev on one hand, and the cautious Stalin on the other, became more pronounced and threatened to end their fragile alliance.
 However, Zinoviev and Kamenev helped Stalin retain his position as General Secretary of the Central Committee at the XIIIth Party Congress in May–June 1924 during the first Lenin's Testament controversy, ensuring that the triumvirate gained more political advantage at Trotsky's expense.